miroapp/app-examples/examples/template-builder/README.md

 # Template builder sample app

+**&nbsp;ℹ&nbsp;Note**:

+- We recommend a Chromium-based web browser for local development with HTTP. \
+  Safari enforces HTTPS; therefore, it doesn't allow localhost through HTTP.
+- For more information, visit our [developer documentation](https://beta.developers.miro.com).

 ## How to start

 - Run `yarn` or `npm install` to install the app dependencies.